timer 2 mins

 The New Normal

-You don’t just ‘get over’ cancer.
-Your body might be injured and your mind might feel scarred.
+You don’t just ‘get over’ cancer immediately.
+Your body might feel damaged and your mind might feel scarred.
 You can’t forget it happened.
 Recovery can be slow and you might not return to the old you.

-Maybe you are missing a few organs and the ones you are left with are damaged.
-You might be on tablets forever, or have a chronic, debilitating condition.
+Maybe you are missing a few organs.
+You might be on tablets forever, or have a chronic condition.
 For myself, I’ve learnt how to exist with a temperamental and painful bowel, with gradually decreasing frustration!
 I still have embarrassing, awful moments – rolling around the floor in agony in the middle of a Sardinian piazza was not a highlight.
 But the fact that I went to Sardinia in the first place is a triumph.

 Hospitals and doctors take control of your body which can threaten independence.
 All interests had been replaced by a fixation on health.
 At the end of treatment, you can suddenly make decisions again, which can lead to a kind of decision vertigo.
 Are we making the right ones?
 What are your values now?
 Who even are you?